krasimir/yez/README.md

 # Yez!

-Chrome extension that acts as task runner
+> Chrome extension that acts as terminal and task runner

 ## Installation